UDOOboard/Gear-Docs/docs/03_Hardware_References/05_Storage_Options.md

 In the [Official Accessories](!Accessories/Official_Accessories) section you can find a *M.2 SSD Transcend MTS600 2260* drive compatible with this connector, available in the UDOO shop.

-### M.2 NVMe Slot: Socket 3 Key M Type 2280
+### M.2 PCIe x4 NVMe Slot: Socket 3 Key M Type 2280

-Another possibility to connect mass storage devices is given by the **M.2 Key M Slot**, which allows the plugging of M.2 High Capacity SSD NVMe drives with **PCI-e x4** interface.
+Another possibility to connect mass storage devices is given by the **M.2 Key M Slot**, which allows the plugging of super fast M.2 High Capacity SSD NVMe drives with **PCI-e x4** interface.

 The connector used for the M.2 SSD slot is *CN17*, which is a standard *75 pin M.2 Key M* connector, located at the bottom of the board.